jpratt2/seleniumCompareFullpageScreenshotsv2/README.md

 ---
-See also version 1 of this tool for an easy way to configure Firefox's screenshot tool.
+See also version 1 of this tool for an easy way to configure Firefox's screenshot tool in Selenium for website monitoring.
 [https://github.com/jpratt2/seleniumCompareFullpageScreenshots](https://github.com/jpratt2/seleniumCompareFullpageScreenshots)

 ---